 - Qualities or attributes that contribute to superior performance in the position.

 2. Update, update, update

-Many creative jobs are far different from what they were a few years ago.
+Many creative and marketing jobs are far different from what they were a few years ago.
 As technology evolves and the lines between creative and technology roles continue to blur, some job descriptions may need to be updated more frequently.
 Job descriptions, therefore, should take into account the expanded skill sets now required.
 Think about what the job should entail based on your company’s current needs and long-term objectives.
 Viewing the job description as a benchmark for performance of the successful candidate will help you determine if the description is accurate and thorough enough.

 3. Get your priorities in order

 Don’t scare off a potential top candidate by overdoing the “must-haves.”
 A laundry list of duties gives little insight into what is most important, and it can make good people shy away.
 Focus on the five or six crucial responsibilities of the position.
 Consider consulting high-performing employees in the same role for help developing the list of core duties and requisite skills.